 The Mississippi area, centered on historic North Mississippi Avenue in the Boise neighborhood, is one of several Portland tracts in the throes of out-and-out gentrification.
 Once the heart of Portland’s small but vibrant African-American community, it’s increasingly a redoubt for techies and creatives, many of whom aren’t originally from Portland.
 They’ve pumped money into the area’s housing stock, with predictable results for local housing costs.
 They’ve also transformed the Mississippi Ave corridor from a quiet retail stretch primarily focused on serving longtime residents’ basic needs into a bustling destination district that’s all about entertaining tourists and newly transplanted locals well into the evening.

 Still, this area is worth a visit.
 For affordable refreshments, check out Ecliptic Brewing, ¿Por Que No?
-Taqueria (one of several locations around the city), or Mississippi Marketplace (the food truck pod at Mississippi and Skidmore).
-If Mississippi Avenue becomes overcrowded, head about a half-mile east to North Williams Avenue – an engaging, but quieter and more grown-up, alternative.
+Taqueria (one of several locations around the city), or Mississippi Marketplace (the food truck pod at Mississippi and Skidmore – if it’s still there when you visit).
+For a more laid-back neighborhood experience, head about a half-mile east to North Williams Avenue – an engaging, but quieter and more grown-up, alternative.

 34. Alberta Arts District